Have Questions? We're here to help.

-A ROTOCON is a proprietary and exclusive design of slip ring designed, engineered, and manufactured by Meridian Laboratory to provide industry-leading solutions for all rotary electrical connector needs.
-Unlike conventional brushed slip rings which rely on metal on metal contacts and are limited by RPM, electrically noise, and require adjustment and maintenance for proper operation – all ROTOCONs are brushless, functioning through a molecularly bonded viscous metal film which remains unaffected by speed, provides clean and noise-free electrical signals, and requires zero maintenance.
+A ROTOCON is a proprietary and exclusive design of slip ring, engineered and manufactured by Meridian Laboratory to provide unparalleled performance and flexibility for all rotary electrical connection needs.
+Unlike conventional brushed slip rings which utilize metal-on-metal contacts and are limited by RPM, electrically noisy, and require adjustment and maintenance for proper operation – all ROTOCONs are brushless, functioning through a molecularly bonded viscous metal film which remains unaffected by speed, provides clean and noise-free electrical signals, and requires zero maintenance.

 How good is the signal quality of ROTOCON slip rings?

-Due in part to the Meridian Laboratory exclusive, brushless design which all ROTOCONs are inherently built with, the contact resistance and thus signal quality is significantly better than conventional, brushed slip rings.
+Due in part to the Meridian Laboratory exclusive brushless design, which provides the engineering core all ROTOCONs are built with, the contact resistance, and thus signal quality, is significantly better than traditional brushed slip rings.
 Regardless of whether you are transferring low voltage communication signals, high voltage measurement signals, or a combination of both – you can expect perfect signal integrity regardless of RPM, total revolutions, or environmental factors.